catalyst/moodle-tool_dynamic_cohorts/README.md

 ## Rules

 Rules are what determine if a user will be added or removed from a cohort.
-A rule is defined by two things:
+A rule is defined by few things:

 1. A cohort
 2. A set of conditions
+3. A logical operator to be applied for conditions (OR/AND)

-For a user to be added to the cohort specified by a rule, they must match all of the rule's conditions.
+For users to be added to the cohort specified by a rule, they must match all of rule's conditions (logical operator AND) or any of rule's conditions (logical operator OR).

 **NB:** A cohort can be managed by _one and only one_ rule.
 This is to prevent rules competing over users in a cohort (e.g., to avoid situations where Rule A wants users a, b, c to be in a cohort, but Rule B wants to remove user c from the same cohort).